 - Lemon Queen is a branching sunflower that will produce many blooms on a single stock.

-You can count on Lemon Queen sunflowers to bloom about 90 days after planting and then continue to bloom right through a light frost, until you have a killing frost in your area. ( A killing frost or hard frost is −2 °C (28 °F) for an extended period.)
+You can count on Lemon Queen sunflowers to bloom about 90 days after planting and then continue to bloom right through a light frost until you have a killing frost in your area. ( A killing frost or hard frost is −2 °C (28 °F) for an extended period.)

 These sunflowers are annual flowers and need to be replanted each spring.
-However, since Lemon Queen sunflowers are open pollinated you will be able to plant your own seed, if you are only growing one kind of sunflower.
+However, since Lemon Queen sunflowers are open pollinated you will be able to plant your own seed if you are only growing one kind of sunflower.
 If you have both hybrid sunflowers and open pollinated sunflowers growing in your garden, you may want to buy fresh Lemon Queen Sunflower seed each spring, if you plan to make the Great Sunflower Project a regular part of your summer garden fun.
-Bees will visit all the sunflowers in your yard and the seeds resulting from cross-pollination will be hybrid seed with unknown characteristics.
+Bees will visit all the sunflowers in your yard and the seeds resulting from cross-pollination will be hybrid seeds with unknown characteristics.

 Growing Sunflowers for the Great Sunflower Project